MIDI-LLM: Improving Text-to-MIDI Music Generation via Adapting Large Language Models: Experimental Setup

-\paragraph{Training.} We base our implementation on HuggingFace \texttt{transformers} package~\citep{wolf2020transformers} and instantiate \textsc{Midi-LLM} from \texttt{LlamaForCausalLM} with minimal changes.
-We start from the official Llama 3.2 (1B) checkpoint, and train \textsc{Midi-LLM} using \texttt{transformers}' built-in trainer with FlashAttention-2~\citep{dao2024flashattention} and BF16 precision.
+We base our \textsc{Midi-LLM} implementation on Huggingface \texttt{transformers}~\citep{wolf2020transformers} and instantiate it from the open-weight Llama 3.2 (1B)~\citep{grattafiori2024llama} checkpoint with resized token embedding layer and output LM head to account for the expanded vocabulary (183K tokens in total).
+Training is done using \texttt{transformers}' trainer with FlashAttention-2~\citep{dao2024flashattention} and bf16 precision.
 We perform 25K steps of gradient updates with AdamW~\citep{loshchilov2017decoupled} optimizer for both training stages.
-We set the effective batch size to 512K (1M) tokens for the continued pretraining (supervised finetuning) stage, and the learning rate to $2 \times10^{-4}$ with cosine decay.
-The entire training run (two stages combined) takes around 6 days on 4$\times$ H100 (SXM, 80G) GPUs.
+We set the effective batch size to 512K tokens for CPT stage, 1M tokens for SFT stage, and learning rate to $2 \times10^{-4}$ with cosine decay.
+The two-stage training run takes around 6 days on 4$\times$ H100 (SXM, 80G) GPUs.